philipturner/swift-opencl/README.md

 > Note: This is a work in progress.
 Do not use it for any project except contributing to the development of this repository.

-A native Swift API for OpenCL, which works on every platform.
-This is similar to the [C++ bindings](https://github.com/KhronosGroup/OpenCL-CLHPP).
-To start off, I will only add support for OpenCL 1.2, the version that runs on macOS.
+A native Swift API for OpenCL, based on he [C++ bindings](https://github.com/KhronosGroup/OpenCL-CLHPP).
+SwiftOpenCL runs on every platform that supports OpenCL - Linux, Windows, macOS, and Android.
+It currently supports up to OpenCL 1.2, with more functionality planned for the future.

 ## Tips